 The Green Party is the polar opposite of the Libertarian Party, as it skews to the far left within the Democratic side of the US political spectrum.
 The group has an emphasis on socialism, increased government oversight of day-to-day issues, environmental activism, and more.
 Many “Progressive Democrats” toe the Green Party line without going totally over, which is why the Green Party is viewed as a liability for the DNC during major elections.

 The front-runner and presumptive nominee for the Green Party Presidential nomination is Howie Hawkins of New York (who is also a member of the Socialist Party USA), though California’s Dario Hunter is hot on his trail and could end up being his running mate.
 You can’t get Presidential election odds on Green Party Presidential candidates just yet, but those should be posted sooner or later, and this page will be updated when they are.

 This category is a bit of a misnomer, as most people use “third-party” and “Independent” interchangeably.
 Further, there is no actual Independent Party, so anyone who is not a Democrat or a Republican can credibly be called an Independent, even if they belong to some other fringe 3rd party.
-You will see a list of potential candidates that could be included in the listings of independent presidential candidate odds should they decide to run.
+Below you will see a list of potential candidates that could be included in the listings of independent presidential candidate odds should they decide to run.

 For the 2020 general election, there are three potential candidates of note that may run for President and who haven’t declared any party alignment for the purpose, and one candidate who is officially in the race, Kanya West.
 These include the following:

 The billionaire owner of the NBA’s Dallas Mavericks and star of ABC’s Shark Tank reality show.
 Mark Cuban is allegedly a Republican, but he’d likely run as an Independent.